OwenLutwyche/summer26-csc-honours/week6/ai.md

 **Problem**: I saw a FutureWarning about leidenalg being deprecated in favor of the igraph backend.
 **Solution**: I asked Claude how to update the clustering code.
 Claude helped me switch to `flavor="igraph"` with appropriate parameters (n_iterations=2, directed=False, random_state=0) to eliminate the warning.

+### 7. GitHub Actions CI Failure
+**Problem**: The notebook ran successfully on my local machine (WSL), but the GitHub Actions workflow failed during the Reference Indexing cell with errors:
+- `could not find 'salmon' in your path: cannot find binary path`
+- `Could not open JSON file /home/runner/.alevin_fry/simpleaf_info.json` The issue was that `jupyter execute` runs the entire notebook without executing individual cells interactively, so the Tool Installation cell (which installs salmon, cargo, alevin-fry, and simpleaf) ran but its binaries weren't available to subsequent cells.

+**Solution**: I asked Claude why the CI was failing when it worked locally.
+Claude identified that the GitHub Actions workflow needed to install the bioinformatics tools before running the notebook, not rely on the notebook's installation cell.
+Claude assisted me in updating `.github/workflows/actions.yml` to:
+- Install Rust/Cargo toolchain via rustup
+- Add build dependencies (build-essential, pkg-config, libssl-dev) required for Rust compilation
+- Download and install salmon 1.10.0 to `/usr/local/bin/`
+- Build alevin-fry and simpleaf from source using `cargo install` with version fallbacks
+- Set the `ALEVIN_FRY_HOME` environment variable
+- Source `$HOME/.cargo/env` to ensure cargo-installed binaries are in PATH

+This ensures all tools are available system-wide before `jupyter execute` runs the notebook, making the CI environment match the local development environment.